 Should I apply to Public Policy or to the Disciplinary Department as my home department?

 You should apply to the disciplinary department if you are looking for a mentorship model with a focus on empirical research, but you expect that your research would benefit from learning more about policy.
 If you see your ideal career involving an appointment in a disciplinary department you should apply through the department.
-If you are primarily interested in policy, but believe Psychology or Sociology would strengthen your policy analyses, then you should apply through Public Policy.
+If you are primarily interested in policy, but believe Psychology, Sociology, Economics or Political Science would strengthen your policy analyses, then you should apply through Public Policy.
 In general if you are equally interested in a career where your ideal job could be in a disciplinary department or at a think tank, governmental organization of an interdisciplinary program, especially a public policy school, then you should apply through Public Policy.